OSTEOPATHIC BOARD CERTIFICATION

 Exam Content Outline

-Pediatric Dermatology Certification Exam is a two-part exam consisting of a written portion and simulated cases.
-The written examination includes questions derived from but not limited to the following subjects:
+Pediatric Dermatology Certification Exam is a three-part exam consisting of a written portion, Clinical and Case Presentation.
+The four-hour written examination includes questions derived from, but not limited to, the following subjects:

-• Newborn, including newborn skin physiology, transient newborn dermatoses, congenital skin anomalies& lesions, and cutaneous lesions associated with prenatal and natal exposures.
+• Newborn, including newborn skin physiology, transient newborn dermatoses, congenital skin anomalies and lesions, and cutaneous lesions associated with prenatal and natal exposures.

 • Atopic dermatitis, including epidemiology, clinical features, associated disorders and treatment